Uncle Luke: Personal life

 On February 18, 2009, Campbell was arrested for falling behind on child support payments.
+He allegedly has six or seven children, each from a different mother.

 In February 2010, Campbell became a columnist for Miami New Times, an alternative weekly newspaper distributed in the Miami metropolitan area.
 Campbell's column, called "Luke's Gospel", provides "a forum for his crazy-ass views on current events," which include politics, sports and entertainment.
 He is quoted on the Miami New Times website as saying, "It's the perfect place for me.
 I am a free-speech guy.
 It's just a match made in Heaven.
 Can you believe it?
 Me turned loose on the world in New Times.
 Wow."

+He supported Kamala Harris' 2024 presidential campaign, stating: "I’m getting sick and tired of you motherfuckers who’s out here trying to take the Blackness away from Kamala Harris, our VP and soon-to-be president because your daddy, Donald Trump, gives you these talking messages, so you repeat the dumb shit."